securitytxt/security-txt/draft-foudil-securitytxt.md

 --- abstract
 When security vulnerabilities are discovered by researchers, proper reporting channels are often lacking.
 As a result, vulnerabilities may be left unreported.
-This document defines a format ("security.txt") to help organizations describe their vulnerability disclosure practices to make it easier for researchers to report vulnerabilities.
+This document defines a machine-parsable format ("security.txt") to help organizations describe their vulnerability disclosure practices to make it easier for researchers to report vulnerabilities.